Meet Angie

 Since coming to Congress, I’m proud to have:

-• Hosted 44 town halls in all six counties in the Second District
+- Hosted more than 60 town halls in all five counties in CD2

-I’m working hard to bring costs down for working families.
-In June of this year, I worked across the aisle to pass two of my bills to address high prices at the gas pump and the grocery store.
+I’m working hard to bring costs down for working families and lower prices at the gas pump and the grocery store.

 I’m also fighting to make healthcare more affordable for Minnesota families.
-This year, I wrote and passed the bill to cap the out-of-pocket cost of insulin at $35 per month because it is unacceptable that patients are forced to ration the life-saving medication they need when the cost is too high.
+That’s why I wrote and passed the bill to cap the out-of-pocket cost of insulin at $35 per month for seniors on Medicare because it is unacceptable that patients are forced to ration the life-saving medication they need when the cost is too high.
+Now I’m working to pass $35 insulin for everyone.
 I also succeeded in pushing the Administration to fix the Family Glitch in the Affordable Care Act, reducing premiums and expanding healthcare to 5.1 million more Americans.
-And I helped introduce legislation that would empower Medicare to negotiate drug prices and cap out of pocket costs for folks on Medicare Part D.
+I also helped introduce legislation that would empower Medicare to negotiate drug prices and cap out of pocket costs for folks on Medicare Part D.

 I’ve prioritized Minnesota’s family farmers and supporting biofuels markets.
 I am the first member of Congress to ever get year-round sales of E-15, or Unleaded 88, passed in the House.
 And I am focused on ensuring that family farms can be passed on to the next generation of farmers.

 And now that I’ve seen how things usually happen out in Washington, I’m determined to fight for change that prioritizes the voices of my constituents over special interests.
-That’s why I authored a bill to permanently ban Members of Congress from serving as lobbyists or trading individual stocks.
-And it’s why In March 2022, I introduced legislation to stop Members of Congress from purchasing first-class airline tickets using taxpayer funds.
+That’s why I’ve fought so hard to make the U.S. Postal Service work for you and why I authored a bill to permanently ban Members of Congress from serving as lobbyists or trading individual stocks.
 I will continue to prevent Members of Congress from receiving a pay raise until we’ve demonstrated that we can deliver bipartisan results for the American people.

 You’ll find more about what I believe in on the issues pages.

 My wife, Cheryl, and I chose Minnesota as our home because as Minnesotans, we uniquely understand the importance of family, community and caring for each other.
-I lived in Eagan for nearly a decade and recently moved to Prior Lake.
 I’m a Rotarian and have served on several local boards over the years.

 This is my community.